 - Cut any straggly bits under the belly with scissors.

-- Cut ears to desired length.
+- Cut ears to the desired length.
 You may want to leave them long or cut them a bit shorter.
 I cut Dylan's ears a bit shorter to keep them out of his food.
-Hold the end of the fleshy part of the ear so not to cut it and then trim hair to the length you like.
+Hold the end of the fleshy part of the ear so as not to cut it and then trim hair to the length you like.
 Just make sure to keep both ears the same length.
 That is the trick here!
 You don't want a lop-sided dog going on his walks.

 - Then use the thinning scissors, cutting 3-4 times upwards and then combing out.
 Tidy any stray bits with scissors.

 The hardest bit for me is the tail.
 Each time I try to hold his tail to do this, he sits down!
 What you are trying to achieve is a cut that is short at the base, thickens out, and tapers to short at the end, a bit like the shape of a banana.